adamharwayne/eventing/configure-broker-to-use-a-different-channel.md

 In order of precendence.
 1. The `Broker`'s `spec.channelTemplate`.
-1. The Default Channel for $BROKER_NS.
+1. The Default Channel for `$BROKER_NS`.
-    1. The specified default for $BROKER_NS.
+    1. The specified default for `$BROKER_NS`.
     1. The cluster wide default.

 ## Which `Channel` is my `Broker` _actually_ using?

-why is there a potential difference between theory and reality?
+Why is there a potential difference between theory and reality?

 There is a difference between the two because changing the `Channel` provisioner being used will mean that any in-flight events will be lost.
 So, the Knative